 Ear Worm: Too many to list.
 Everyone has their favourites.

 In the song "Hurt Feelings", Jemaine laments about how his family forgot to call him on his birthday.
 His next line in the song is "The day after my birthday is not my birthday, mom."
 At first, this just seems tragically hilarious.
-However, when you consider time zones and the fact that Jemaine's mom most likely lives in New Zealand, it makes perfect sense that she would call him the day after his birthday.
-It was his birthday in New Zealand.
+However, New Zealand is 17-18 hours ahead of the USA's east coast.
+Ergo, she actually called him two days after his birthday!

 Upon listening again, you may realise that the rhyming structure of the song "Carol Brown" actually foreshadows the episode's ending!
 Keith was nothing but a thief.